Bhupinder Anand, MD

 What is virtual colonoscopy?

-Another alternative to colonoscopy is virtual colonoscopy.
-Virtual colonoscopy is a technique that uses computerized tomography (CT) scanning to obtain images of the colon that are similar to the views of the colon obtained by direct observation through colonoscopy.
+An alternative to colonoscopy is virtual colonoscopy.
+Virtual colonoscopy is a technique that uses CT scanning to obtain images of the colon that are similar to the views of the colon obtained by direct observation through colonoscopy.
 The images are constructed using the CT images so they do not represent true images.
 They are virtual images.

 Nevertheless, virtual colonoscopy has several limitations.